dhis2-sre/go-api-gateway/README.md

 ### Skaffold

-Just like `make dev`, the below will automatically recompiled and relaunched the application, so will the below command but targeting a Kubernetes cluster.
+Just like `make dev`, the below will automatically recompiled and relaunched the application, but targeting a Kubernetes cluster.

 ```sh
 skaffold dev